-When trying to fix your credit, be clear and concise in your disputes with the bureaus and get your documentation in order.
-You can mail a dispute letter (remember, you’ll need to dispute each error with each bureau; they won’t clean up your credit report with their competitors!) or you can submit it online at each of the credit reporting agencies’ respective websites.
+When trying to fix your credit, be clear and concise in your disputes with the three major credit bureaus and get your documentation in order.
+Again, you can mail a dispute letter, or you can submit it online at each of the credit reporting agencies’ respective websites.

-And if you decide you want to hire a credit repair company or a law firm like Lexington Law to help repair your credit, you need to make sure you’re working with a reputable, ethical company.
+If you ultimately decide you want to hire a credit repair company or a law firm like Lexington Law to help repair your credit, then you need to make sure you’re working with a reputable and ethical company.

-There are other red flags you should keep your eye out for when looking for a reputable credit repair company.
+There are other red flags you should keep an eye out for when looking for a reputable credit repair company.

 “The FTC prohibits credit repair companies from charging for credit repair before any work is complete,” Padawer said.
 “Run fast from anyone who asks for money upfront or who promises a new credit file overnight.”